 Original Date Built

-This is the first phase of an incremental development at the intersection of Grand River and Lasher in Old Redford/Brightmoor.
-Phase two is an arts center.
+Located in a City of Detroit Strategic Neighborhood, The Obama is the result of a public-private partnership that includes the City of Detroit, Invest Detroit, Michigan Economic Development Corporation, Horizon Bank and the Fisher Foundation.
+It is the first phase of an incremental development at the intersection of Grand River and Lahser in Old Redford.
+Phase two is an arts center at the Sunflower Building.
 Together, the projects aim to catalyze larger neighborhood revitalization.

 Transit: Bus #021, 045